ereteog/covid19-kb/README.md

 ]
 ```

-for instance you on could find the most correlated terms  to the query `coronavirus chloroquine` which would match all the paper that contain both terms, and you will dicover other molecules:
+The next example retrieves the the most correlated terms to the query `coronavirus chloroquine` which would match all the papers that contain both terms, enabling us to discover other experimented treatments:
 ```
 GET /covid-19/related?query=coronavirus%20chloroquine&limit=10
 ```